Hooty24/Archinstall/README.md

-Here will be some script for installing Arch linux
+Here will be some scripts for installing Arch linux